AstraZeneca/skywalkR/docs/intro.md

 ### How it works

 SkywalkR is a UI for a recommendation system that re-ranks CRISPR hits from Osimertinib resistance CRISPR screens.
-By brining the most intersting genes on top it helps scientists to focus their efforts on the most promising markers of secondary resistance in lung cancer.
+By bringing the most intersting genes on top it helps scientists to focus their efforts on the most promising markers of secondary resistance in lung cancer.
 We framed this task as a multi-objective optimisation problem.
 We rely on skyline computation to find the best solutions (gene targets) [Liu et al, 2015](https://www.cs.sfu.ca/~jpei/publications/Pareto%20Optimal%20Groups%20VLDB16.pdf) according to objectives defined by the users.

 We have assembled a hybrid dataset that contains clinical, preclinical, literature and graph-derived features.